wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

 - **convert_rules**: Parses ISLE file into rules and converts them into expressions.
 - **to_clif_list**: Converts expressions to CLIF instructions.
 - **format_output**: Formats the CLIF program output.
 - **process_non_inst_term**: Takes term_name, termenv, typeenv, constructors and extractors, looks to see if in term environment.
 If TermDecl and has external constructor, adds term name to constructors.
-If EnumVariant (PRINT MSG??).
+Can identify EnumVaian.
 - **match_inst_or_non_inst**: Takes sym, args, termenv, typenev, constructors, extractors.
 If it is an Instruction, create Expr::Inst.
 Else, calls **process_non_inst_term** and create Expr::NotAnInst.

 ## Usage